ucla-rlcourse/competitive-rl/README.md

 In this repo, we provide two interesting competitive RL environments:

-1. Competitive Pong (cPong): extends the classic Atari Game Pong into a competitive environment, where both side can be trainable agents.
+1. Competitive Pong (cPong): The environment extends the classic Atari Game Pong into a competitive environment, where both side can be trainable agents.
-2. Comprtitive Car Racing (cCarRacing): The environment that allow multiple vehicles to run in the same map.
+2. Competitive Car-Racing (cCarRacing): The environment allows multiple cars to race and compete in the same map.